Panama disease tropical race 4: information and resources for banana growers

 Understanding Panama TR4

-The soilborne Panama TR4 fungus enters the plant through the roots and blocks the plant's vascular system, causing it to wilt and die.
+Panama TR4 is a soilborne fungal disease that enters through the roots and starves the plant of water and nutrients, causing the plant to wilt and die.

 Read a full description and more details about Panama TR4.